grange85/ahfow-www/collections/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <p>Again, it's a beautiful set of songs, starting with One Fine Summer Morning, an absolutely adorable song, they are all facing Lee during the long intro.
 Lee is playing the drums with his bare hands at first, then picks up his sticks and the rhythm get stronger.
 Dean is playing some small licks on the guitar, seated on his chair.
 Marte looking cool and playing melody lines on her red Nord Electro keyboards.</p>

-<div class="col-md-6 pull-right"><blockquote>&hellip; she wrote it when she used to live in Chinatown with a weird roommate that she found on Craigslist.
+<div class="col-md-6 float-right"><blockquote>&hellip; she wrote it when she used to live in Chinatown with a weird roommate that she found on Craigslist.
 I guess it wasn't Dean.</blockquote></div>

 <p>Britta is introducing the next song called Daydream by saying she wrote it when she used to live in Chinatown with a weird roommate that she found on Craigslist.
 I guess it wasn't Dean.
 It sounds really good.
 And I still haven't heard Britta sing a false note, she really is a magnificent singer with a unique and hitting voice.
 The ending with Drive is still one of the best moments of the whole night.</p>